dajo-25/quizbackend/DEVELOPMENT_KNOWLEDGE/06_PRODUCT_CONTEXT.md

 This file defines the "Why" and "What" from a user and product perspective.
 It guides technical decisions by clarifying user needs and intended behaviors.

 ## Product Vision
-To provide a comprehensive platform for users to create, manage, and share quiz questions, challenge friends, and track their performance.
+To provide a comprehensive platform for users to create, manage, and share quiz questions, and track their performance.

 ## Core Features & Use Cases